 The unopened kit can be stored at 2-8°C through the expiration date.
-Once opened, the kit can be stored at 2-8°C for 1 month.
-Unused strips should be kept in a sealed bag with the desiccant provided to minimize exposure to damp air.
+Once opened, all kit components can be stored at 2-8°C of up to 1 month.
+For long term storage the Standard and HRP-Conjugate should be stored at -20°C. TMB Substrate should always be stored at 4°C. Unused strips should be kept in a sealed bag with the desiccant provided to minimize exposure to damp air.